Bamsemums: History

 The first bear shaped chocolate-covered marshmallow candy was invented and manufactured in 1962 by the chocolate factory Bouquet d'Or, in Ascq (now Villeneuve-d'Ascq), France under the name 'Petit ourson'.

 Some confectionaries have started to make their own bear shaped chocolate-covered marshmallow candy as the Bouquet d'Or's one, as Nidar in 1975.

+The Villeneuve-d'Ascq chocolate factory was bought by the Cémoi Group in 2003.
+Since then, annual production of gummy bears has tripled, reaching 3,000 tonnes in 2012.

+To celebrate the 40th anniversary of these little bears, an exclusive collector's box has been created, specially designed for the Colette boutique in Paris.